 biochemical analyses of lentivirus Tat and Rev proteins.
 Dr. Derse joined

-the HIV Drug Resistance Program in 2004 as Head of the Retrovirus Gene Expression
+the HIV DRP in 2004 as Head of the Retrovirus Gene Expression

 Section.
 He was also an Adjunct Professor in the Graduate Program in Genetics